matbaj/bluechipstack/README.md

     vagrant up

-*Note: If you have multiple network interfaces on your desktop or laptop, you will be prompted to choose one for the bridge.*
+*Note: If you have multiple network interfaces on your desktop or laptop, you will be prompted to choose one for the bridge that is created for the Vagrant server.*

 Once the Chef server is provisioned, ssh into it: